rinatkhanov/pixyll/_posts/2015-08-21-transitions.md

 Also, you may need to take into account `tableView.contentInset.top` property when getting selected cell's frame.

 There are a few helpers I omitted from code snippet above.
-For the sake of completion, let's take a look at them too:
+For the sake of completeness, let's take a look at them too:

 ```swift
 private func createTransitionImageViewWithFrame(frame: CGRect) -> UIImageView {